awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

    1. Call [ `CreateCertificateFromCsr`](fleet-provision-api.md#create-cert-csr) to generate a certificate from a certificate signing request that keeps its private key secure\.

 1. The device calls [`RegisterThing`](fleet-provision-api.md#register-thing) to register the device with AWS IoT and create cloud resources\.
+**Note**
-Remember that this must occur within five minutes of connecting to AWS IoT with the temporary provisioning claim certificate\.
+Remember `RegisterThing` must return a valid certificate within five minutes of connecting to AWS IoT with the temporary provisioning claim certificate\.

    The Fleet Provisioning service creates cloud resources such as IoT things, thing groups, and attributes, as defined in the provisioning template\.